 This studio art course covers the basic ideas, methods, and materials of drawing as a means of expression in the visual arts.
 Working primarily from observation students will explore the basic problem of representing form and space on a two-dimensional surface.
 Students will engage in the creative process using traditional and contemporary methods.
 An informed and critical response to class work will be fostered.
 Aesthetic judgements and a visual vocabulary are developed in a format of regular critical analysis.
 (Prerequisites: None).

-ART 1140 Printmaking: Relief and Intaglio (MnTC: 2, 6) 3 credits: 1 hour lecture/week - 4 hours lab/week
+ART 1140 Printmaking: Relief and Intaglio (MnTC: 6)

 This course is an introduction to relief and intaglio printmaking processes.
 Historical and contemporary strategies, approaches and materials are integrated with using printmaking as an expressive medium.
 (Prerequisites: None).